 The League of Women Voters is a nonpartisan political organization encouraging informed and active participation in government.
 It influences public policy through education and advocacy.

-The following materials have been developed by the LWVTN Action Committee to aid League members and Tennessee voters during the August 7, 2014 state and federal primaries and county elections.
-The ballot will include appellate court judges and justices seeking to be retained for another term.
-The League at all levels favors fair and impartial courts and the related merit-based, nonpartisan selection of the judiciary and encourages members and voters to become informed and think critically about the role of judges in our constitutional system as well as the sources of information they are receiving.
+The following materials have been developed by the LWVTN Action Committee.
+They have been designed to aid League members and Tennessee voters in preparation for the November 4, 2014 state and federal general election.
+The ballot will include four Tennessee Constitutional Amendments.
 Please use this package of documents to become a more informed voter and share them widely with your family, friends, neighbors, and communities.

 League of Women Voters of Nashville